wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

       $ sudo systemctl stop logstash
       $ sudo -E /usr/share/logstash/bin/logstash -f /etc/logstash/conf.d/wazuh-elasticsearch.conf --path.settings /etc/logstash/

    Make sure to use your own paths for the executable, the pipeline, and the configuration files.

+   Ensure that Wazuh indexer RESTful API port (9200) is open on your Wazuh indexer.
+To verify that the necessary ports for Wazuh component communication are open, refer to the list of :ref:`required ports <default_ports>`.

 #.
 After confirming that the configuration loads correctly without errors, cancel the command and run Logstash as a service.
 This way Logstash is not dependent on the lifecycle of the terminal it's running on.
 You can now enable and run Logstash as a service: